Unleashing the Tiger: Inference Attacks on Split Learning: Distributed Machine Learning

 \subsection{Split Learning}

 Split learning~\cite{splitnn, splitnn2, splitnn3} enables distributed learning by partitioning a neural network in consecutive chunks of layers among various parties; typically, a set of clients and a server.
-In the protocol, the clients aim to learn a shared deep neural network by securely combining their private training sets.
+In the protocol, the clients aim at learning a shared deep neural network by securely combining their private training sets.
 The server manages this process and guides the network's training, bearing most of the required computational cost.

-In split learning, training is performed through a vertically distributed back-propagation~\cite{dist} that requires to share \textit{only} intermediate network's outputs (\ie referred to as \textit{smashed data}); rather than the raw, private training instances.
+In split learning, training is performed through a vertically distributed back-propagation~\cite{dist} that requires clients to share \textit{only} intermediate network's outputs (referred to as \textit{smashed data}); rather than the raw, private training instances.
 This mechanism is sketched in Figure~\ref{fig:split}.
 In the minimal setup (\ie Figure~\ref{fig:split_a}), a client owns the first $n$ layers $\f$ of the model, whereas the server maintains the remaining neural network $\s$ \ie $F = \s(\f(\cdot))$.
 Here, the model's architecture and hyper-parameters are decided by the set of clients before the training phase.
-In particular, they agree on a suitable partition of the deep learning model and send the necessary information to the server.
-The server has no decisional power and ignores the initial split $\f$.
+In particular, they agree on a suitable partition of the deep learning model and send the necessary information to the server.\textbf{ The server has no decisional power and ignores the initial split $\f$.}

 At each training iteration, a client sends the output of the initial layers for a batch of private data $\xpr$ (\ie $\f(\xpr)$) to the server.
 The server propagates this remote activation through the layers~$\s$ and computes the loss.
-Then, a gradient-descent-based optimization is locally applied on~$\s$.
-To complete the round, the server sends the back-propagation error up to the input layer of $\s$ to the client that continues the back-propagation locally on $\f$.
+Then, a gradient-descent-based optimization is locally applied to~$\s$.
+To complete the round, the server sends the gradient up to the input layer of $\s$ to the client that continues the back-propagation locally on $\f$.

 In the case of supervised loss functions, the protocol requires the client to share the labels with the server.
 To avoid that, split learning can be reformulated to support loss function computation on the client-side (Figure~\ref{fig:split_b}).
 Here, the activation of the last layer of $\s$ is sent to the client that computes the loss function\footnote{The client can also apply additional layers before the loss computation.}, sending the gradient back to the server that continues the back-propagation as in the previous protocol.